ifilonenko/cs4300sp2016-kipz/README.md

 ```sh
 $ pip install django
 ```
-- Go to the project folder and start the web server server
+- Go to the project folder and start the web server
 ```sh
 $ cd ~/Documents/CS4300
 $ python manage.py runserver
 ```
-  At this moment, if the server is runing successfully, you should see something in your terminal like this:
+  At this moment, if the server is running successfully, you should see something in your terminal like this:
 ```
 Performing system checks...